ChappiebotAI/chappiebotai.github.io/_posts/2018-1-25-improvement-distributed-training.md

 > While distributed synchronous SGD is now commonplace, no existing results show that validation accuracy can be maintained with minibatches as large as 8192 or that such high-accuracy models can be trained in such short time.

-Nonetheless, limitting the batch size is really a waste since the hardware is more and more powerful and distributed computing is available.
+Nonetheless, limitting the batch size is really a waste since the hardwares are more and more powerful and distributed computing is available.
 In this circumstance, Facebook tries to *demonstrate the feasibility of and to communicate a practical guide to large-scale training with distributed synchronous stochastic gradient descent*.
 In short, they aim to keep the validation error low in the shortest time while using a large batch-size to utilize Distributed Computing.